gchq/Palisade-clients/client-java/README.md

 ### API Design

-The design of the API loosely follows that of other well known API's (e.g. JDBC and Hibernate).
+The design of the API loosely follows that of other well known API's.
 This design decision was made to provide a familiar feel to accessing Palisade.

 Of course there are differences.
 One of the big differences is that Palisade clients deal with returning resource files and not data in Columnar format.